-Action simply means doing something.
+The action simply means doing something.
 It is easier said than done when it comes to acting.
-Just try to sit for one second doing nothing in front an audience, you will realize there is so much tension in every part of your body: both physically and psychologically.
-You won’t be able to move your hand from hips to your head without feeling the tension.
+Just try to sit for one second doing nothing in front of an audience, you will realize there is so much tension in every part of your body: both physically and psychologically.
+You won’t be able to move your hand from your hips to your head without feeling the tension.
 Mentally, you might be thinking, what am I doing here?
 Should I go?, should I stay?
 So many questions will pop into your mind.
 Same confusion is visible in your body language.

 You might think, this is because there is nothing to do here as an actor.
-Audience will think you are a fool sitting on a chair.
-Well, you are wrong, if you were really sitting on chair like you do at home or class or restaurant, audience won’t think you are fool, they will be curious why you are sitting on a chair alone.
+The audience will think you are a fool sitting on a chair.
+Well, you are wrong, if you were really sitting on a chair as you do at home or class or restaurant, the audience won’t think you are a fool, they will be curious why you are sitting on a chair alone.

 Even in the simplest act of sitting, there is so much to do for an actor.
 Everything you do must have a purpose.
-Having a purpose is good way to stay in the moment while playing a character.
-Purpose of your action will bring out the right emotions in you.
+Having a purpose is a good way to stay in the moment while playing a character.
+The purpose of your action will bring out the right emotions in you.

-Best exercise is to make your action believable is to do simple tasks and creating some story attached to it.
-Let me give the example from the Stanislavski’s book An Actor Prepares.
-Imagine you are trying to burn wood in a fire place.
+The best exercise is to make your action believable is to do simple tasks and creating some story attached to it.
+Let me give the example from Stanislavski’s book An Actor Prepares.
+Imagine you are trying to burn wood in a fireplace.
 Do everything you do to build a fire.
-Make sure you have arranged enough dry woods, you have something that would help you burn the woods like paper, or fuel and check if you have match box or lighter on you.
-And Create a simple story, like its cold night, your heater is dead and you need to get a good night sleep in order to wake up early for an audition.
-This story offers simple motive to your action and makes it truthful.
+Make sure you have arranged enough dry woods, you have something that would help you burn the woods like paper, or fuel and check if you have a matchbox or lighter on you.
+And Create a simple story, like it’s a cold night, your heater is dead and you need to get a good night’s sleep in order to wake up early for an audition.
+This story offers a simple motive to your action and makes it truthful.

 Action is always a part of a scene.
-Mastering this Stanislavski acting technique, would give you an ability to make any scene truthful.
+Mastering this Stanislavski acting technique would give you the ability to make any scene truthful.

 Imagination is like fuel for an artist.
-I said artist not actor because any kind of art it is painting, writing, acting, dancing, or anything, it thrives on imagination.
-The story, characters, place, props, everything on stage or set is imaginary or make believe.
-Actor has to imagine that whatever circumstance the writer has offered is true.
+I said artist, not actor because any kind of art it is painting, writing, acting, dancing, or anything, it thrives on imagination.
+The story, characters, place, props, everything on stage or set is imaginary or make-believe.
+The actor has to imagine that whatever circumstance the writer has offered is true.
 It was not just Stanislavski but other methods like Uta hagen’s method is also a great advocate of imagination.

 Stanislavski offers you a great tool to imagine anything.
 The tool is called “if”.
-Imagine you have to storm out of a room and slam the door behind because your are angry with your wife or husband.
-You have to imagine relationship with other actor because the other actor is not your real wife or husband or the so called room is just a wall and the door in the middle and open on other three sides.
+Imagine you have to storm out of a room and slam the door behind because you are angry with your wife or husband.
+You have to imagine a relationship with another actor because the other actor is not your real wife or husband or the so-called room is just a wall and the door in the middle and open on the other three sides.

-Stanislavski acting techniques teaches how to have good imagination.
-To be a have good imagination, you must be a good observer.
+Stanislavski’s acting techniques teach how to have a good imagination.
+To be a have a good imagination, you must be a good observer.
 Observe everything that surrounds.
 Try to remember each and every detail about it.
 Be it a person or a thing, just imprint its image on your mind.
 Create a bank of it.
 And when you imagine, make sure you provide some motive to it.
 Imaginations are like inward actions, hence they are must have a motive.
-First be a spectator to it, when you are familiar with it, be a part of it.
+First, be a spectator to it, when you are familiar with it, be a part of it.

-Another major issue that freaks out actor is audience or the camera.
-Creating an invisible wall, which in acting terms is called fourth wall, using your attention will help you stay focused on the action that you are have to do.
-Read the scenes carefully, they always offer good insight on where actor is looking, using that you can create your point of attention or circle of attention.
+Another major issue that freaks out the actor is the audience or the camera.
+Creating an invisible wall, which in acting terms is called the fourth wall, using your attention will help you stay focused on the action that you have to do.
+Read the scenes carefully, they always offer good insight on where the actor is looking, using that you can create your point of attention or circle of attention.

-Earlier we talked about how you feel when you are put in front of a room full of audience or a camera.
+Earlier we talked about how you feel when you are put in front of a room full of an audience or a camera.
 Your muscles tighten up, you feel your legs are cramping or your throat is choking.
 All these are signs that you are not relaxed.
-Every new actor has struggle to stay relaxed.
+Every new actor struggles to stay relaxed.

-Most popular of the Stanislavski acting techniques is making student hold different positions like sitting on chair or hanging from the tree or simply just lie on the floor.
-During this you have to note which muscles tense up and try to relax them.
-Through his techniques and regular practice actor can make the process of relaxing muscles, a subconscious process.
-Thus, during a scene actor won’t even notice which part of his or body has spasm, it all will become a subconscious thing for him, just like a real human.
+The most popular of the Stanislavski acting techniques are making students hold different positions like sitting on a chair or hanging from the tree or simply just lie on the floor.
+During this, you have to note which muscles tense up and try to relax them.
+Through his techniques and regular practice, the actor can make the process of relaxing muscles, a subconscious process.
+Thus, during a scene actor won’t even notice which part of his or her body has a spasm, it all will become a subconscious thing for him, just like a real human.

 Units and objectives

-As a method actor, this is absolute favorite of mine.
+As a method actor, this is an absolute favorite of mine.
 Because, most of my struggle is to stay in the moment, even if on the exterior it doesn’t appear so.
 Inwardly, I know I went out of my character, or I noticed something that was not part of a scene.
-I like to be in part during the scene, and I hope others actor like to do the same.
+I like to be in part during the scene, and I hope other actors like to do the same.

-Stanislavski’s method acting addressed this issue by creating series of small units of objectives which in a whole would make a scene.
+Stanislavski’s method of acting addressed this issue by creating series of small units of objectives which in a whole would make a scene.
 It is like reverse engineering an action or task or objective into small units.
-For instance, your task is to go to a nearby bakery and buy a bread.
-You can divide these task in small several units:
+For instance, your task is to go to a nearby bakery and buy bread.
+You can divide these task into small several units: